-Outside of academia, I used to be a professional sailing instructor who raced Laser Radials and J/70s.
+Outside of academia I was a professional sailing instructor who raced Laser Radials and J/70s.
 I continue to garden, brew cyser and home-pressed cider, and run occasional introductory and intermediate Scotch seminars/tastings.

 Ph.D. candidate, Medieval Studies, Cornell University

 M.A., English, University of Texas at Austin, 2013